kaz-utashiro/Getopt-EX-Hashed/README.md

         member is assigned.
 This means that member data is shared across multiple `new` calls.
 Please be careful if you call `new` multiple times and alter the member data.

+        If a code reference is given, it is called at the time of **new** to get default value.
+This is effective when you want to evaluate the value at the time of execution, rather than declaration.
+Use **action** parameter to define a default action.

     - \[ **action** => \] _coderef_